1. Signature Support

 must be updated to reflect the removal of thesignatureValue

-attribute during validation. - Signature validation keys are either implicit, located via
+during validation. - Signature validation keys are either implicit, located via

 keyId